Bru-marques/react-streams-app/README.md

 ## 💻 App Challenges:

-- The app need to be able to navigate around the components;
+- The app needs to be able to navigate around the components;
 - Needs to allow the user login/logout with google e-mail;
 - Needs to handle forms in React Redux;
 - CRUD operations in Redux;